Scientific Name

 How to Grow and Care for Aloe perfoliata

-Light: When growing Aloes indoors, place your plants near a southern or southwest-facing window that gets plenty of bright, indirect light.
-Outdoors, provide light shade, especially during the hottest parts of the day.
+Light: When growing Aloe plants indoors, place them in a southern- or southwest-facing window with plenty of bright, indirect light.
+Outdoors provide light shade, especially during the hottest parts of the day.

-Soil: Plant Aloes in well-drained soil specially formulated for cacti and other succulents or make your soil mix.
+Soil: Plant Aloes in well-drained soil specially formulated for cacti and other succulents, or make your own soil mix.
 Drainage is essential because too much moisture around roots can cause root rot.

-Hardiness: Aloe perfoliata can withstand temperatures as low as 20 to 40 °F (-6.7 to 4.4 °C), USDA hardiness zones 9a to 10b.
+Hardiness: Aloe perfoliata can withstand temperatures as low as 20 to 40 °F (-6.7 to 4.4 °C) and is hardy in USDA hardiness zones 9a to 10b.

-Watering: These succulents need regular watering but are very tolerant of drought conditions for short periods.
+Watering: These succulents need regular watering, but are very tolerant of short periods of drought.
 Water deeply, but only when the soil is dry.
 Cut back on watering during the winter months.

-Fertilizing: Aloes generally do not require fertilizer but may benefit from the extra nutrients.
+Fertilizing: Aloes generally do not require fertilizer, but may benefit from the extra nutrients.

 Repotting: These plants are not particularly fast-growing and will only rarely need repotting.
-Repot them in the spring in a container a few inches larger in diameter every few years to keep it from becoming rootbound.
+Repot them in the spring in a container a few inches larger in diameter each year to keep them from becoming rootbound.

 Learn more at How to Grow and Care for Aloe.